HanhNg23/FPTU-Java-LabProjects/Java-Core/Concurrency/javaconcurrenta-code-r360-sample/readme.txt

 mvn site
 This will launch the app.
 Now click around the animation you want to test Find coverage report at/Users/vgrazi/dev/JavaConcurrentAnimatedMavenSVN/target/surefire-reports

+This is the collection of java concurrency from the source code [Java Concurrent Animated Code](https://sourceforge.net/p/javaconcurrenta/code/HEAD/tree/)